iizukanao/picam/INSTALL.md

+# picam preinstalled Raspbian image

+If you want to avoid compilation process, picam preinstalled Raspbian SD card image is available at <http://s.kyu-mu.net/raspbian-picam/>.
+If you use a SD card larger than 4GB, run `raspi-config` and expand the filesystem after you boot Raspbian.

 # picam Compilation Guide

 This document describes how to build picam.
 The whole process takes about 2-3 hours with a standard Linux box.